Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-checklist.md

 2. [ ] Refresh or open the pending PR ensuring CI checks pass.
 3. [ ] Enable auto-merge with the required branch protections.
 4. [ ] Run the production sanity test (`/start`, `/plans`, approve test payment) to confirm `current_vip.is_vip`.

+## Go Live Checklist

+Run the `go-live` automation key (`npm run checklists -- --checklist go-live --include-optional`) and mirror the manual validations below before exposing updates to traders or admins.
+Refer to the detailed [Go Live Checklist](./GO_LIVE_CHECKLIST.md) for curl commands and troubleshooting steps.

+1. [ ] Confirm the Telegram webhook is set and returning `200` responses for health pings.
+2. [ ] Walk through the bank happy path to ensure approvals mark `current_vip.is_vip` correctly.
+3. [ ] Trigger a bank near-miss so `manual_review` captures the reason and the workflow pauses safely.
+4. [ ] Verify duplicate image uploads are blocked to prevent bypassing compliance checks.
+5. [ ] (If crypto rails are enabled) Submit a transaction with a pending TXID and ensure the approval occurs after confirmations land.
+6. [ ] Exercise admin commands (`/plans`, `/sync`, etc.) to confirm operations tooling responds.
+7. [ ] Capture evidence (screenshots, curl output) and attach it to the release/PR summary for audit trails.

 ## Development & Delivery Guides